gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 Furthermore, the LCM describes scenarios for supplementary and follow-up notifications that require the reference to an initial notification with the same ID and disease category.

-These external checks can't be made static due to the limited scope to the state of the current notification.
+These external checks should not be made static due to the limited scope to the state of the current notification.
 They require the context of all previous notifications in the lifecycle via additional validation logic in Java.
 The notification or relatesTo ID can be extracted from the current notification via FHIRPath in the external check and is used to make a dynamic request to a service, that serves